egzonkrasniqii4/DataBridge/README.md

 # DataBridge

-Django-based integration platform for synchronizing data between ERP systems, SQL/Mongo databases, and external APIs.
+Django-based integration platform for synchronizing product, stock, price, and order data between multiple systems such as ERP, SQL databases, and third-party e-commerce APIs.